Beau Beech: Professional career

 After going undrafted in the 2016 NBA draft, Beech joined the Brooklyn Nets for the 2016 NBA Summer League.
 On August 5, 2016, he signed with the Nets, but was waived on October 18 after appearing in one preseason game.
 On November 1, he was acquired by the Long Island Nets of the NBA Development League as an affiliate player of the Nets.

 On August 23, 2017, Beech was selected by the Erie BayHawks in the NBA G League expansion draft.
 He was formally signed by the BayHawks on January 18, 2018.
 In August 2018, Beech signed with the Hamburg Towers of the German Pro A league.

 On August 2, 2020, Beech signed with PAOK Thessaloniki of the Greek Basket League.
 He averaged 6.6 points and 4.5 rebounds per game in 22 games.
 On July 7, 2021, Beech signed with Czarni Słupsk of the Polish Basketball League.

 On July 7, 2022, Beech signed a contract with Serbian team FMP.

 On September 10, 2024, Beech signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).

 On September 19, 2025, Beech signed with Zadar of the Croatian League.
+On December 20, the Zadar announced that Beech left the team.
+On December 22, Beech signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).

+On September 8, 2026, Beech signed with the Zastal Zielona Góra of the Polish Basketball League.